Beginner-friendly 3-day trek in Gran Paradiso with forest paths, mountain views and two huts. A simple and enjoyable introduction to the Italian Alps.

 Descent: 750 m

-The route starts at the Vittorio Emanuele II Hut and follows the same wide path you used on the way in.
-The first part of the trail moves gently across open alpine terrain with scattered rocks and patches of grass.
-The ground is mostly even, and the trail follows a clear line toward the lower valley.
+The route starts at Rifugio Vittorio Emanuele II and follows the same wide path you used on the way up.
+It begins as a gentle descent across open alpine terrain with scattered rocks and grass patches.
+The ground is mostly even, the trail is clear, and the view slowly opens toward the lower valley.

 Included